dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 ### Input

 All operation types are optional.
-You can specify any combination of `creates`, `updates`, and `deletes`.
+You can specify any combination of `creates`, `updates`, and `deletes`, as long as you respect the maximum batch size.

 Name | Type | Description
 -----|------|------------